This is the multi-page printable view of this section. Click here to print.

 4. Resource Type: Select one of Compute or DB.

-7. Address: Enter the address information of the resource.
+7. Address: Enter the resource’s address information.

 Supported OS/DB